Distributed Mode¶

-This feature is still in early stage.
-Bugs and API changes should be expected.
+This feature is currently in alpha stage.
+While it's fully functional and ready for use, it's not massively tested in production yet.
+Bugs, performance issues and API changes should be expected.
 Welcome to have a try and build together with us!

 Distributed mode enables you to create actors at remote nodes.
 When calling a remote actor, all arguments will be serialized and send to the remote node through network, after execution the return value will be deserialized and send back to the caller.

-✨ All these boilerplate can be eliminated in C++26 using reflection, I'll implement it when C++26 is released, stay tuned!
+✨ BTW, this can be simplified in C++26 using reflection, I'll implement it when C++26 is released, stay tuned! ✨

 #include <cassert>